dhruvasagar/go-wasm-demo/docs/presentations/PRESENTATION.md

 A: "Yes, our WASM file is ~2MB, but it replaces potentially thousands of lines of duplicated logic.
 Plus, it compresses well and enables offline functionality.
 It's about value, not just size."

 **Q: "How do you handle debugging WASM?"**
 A: "Debug your business logic in Go with excellent tooling, then deploy to WASM.
 Most bugs happen in business logic, not the WASM boundary.
-We test our shared_models.go with standard Go tests."
+We test our src/shared_models.go with standard Go tests."

 **Q: "What about browser compatibility?"**
 A: "WebAssembly is supported in all modern browsers (95%+ coverage).
 For older browsers, you can fallback to JavaScript implementations or use polyfills."